msmSatoLabs/Compacted-2-stage-Cycloidal-Drive/README.md

 **Date:** May - July 2026

 The complete mechanical gearbox has been assembled and connected to the BLDC motor.

+The cycloidal drive itself has been mounted onto a bracket that will be used for the robotic arm.

 The theoretical reduction ratio is **121:1**, but the actual ratio has not yet been experimentally characterized.